sethi-rasna/Wine_Os/README.md

 The density of wine is primarily determined by the concentration of alcohol.

 ## Machine Learning Module
-By using Machine Learning models, we will try to predict Vinho Verde’s quality based on its chemical composition such as; acidity, sulfur, sulfites, and alcohol content.
-All while comparing Vinho Verde red and white.
+Through the use of Machine Learning models of sklearn and TensorFlow, we will aim to predict Vinho Verde’s healthiness and quality based on chemical compositions.
+Healthiness will be determined by sulfate levels while quality will found through acidity and alcohol content.
 The plan for our machine learning model using TensorFlow implements input variables as red and white wine data.
 The output will determine which wines are highest in quality using the neural network nodes as metrics of fixed acidity, alcohol content, sulfites, and residual sugars.

 This model will be conducted as a supervised ML model because we want to accept or reject the hypothesis that red wine is healthier and tastier because of higher levels said metrics than white wine based on our criteria.